-1.1.4 An electronic device that has been approved by the IGC to record GPS flight data.
+OFFICIAL OBSERVER 1.1.1 The person having control of a flight undertaken for an FAI badge or record attempt and of the data gathered to prove the SOARING PERFORMANCE (Chapter 5 refers).
+DECLARATION 1.1.2 The official pre-flight data and description of a SOARING PERFORMANCE (details in 4.2).
+GNSS/GPS 1.1.3 A Global Navigation Satellite System such as the Global Positioning System (GPS) using multiple satellites operating with receivers to create position data.
+FLIGHT RECORDER 1.1.4 An electronic device that has been approved by the IGC to record GPS flight data.
 GPS POSITION RECORDER 1.1.5 A GPS device that can record time and horizontal position.
 The Appendix to Chapter 4 defines their approval and use.
 BAROGRAPH 1.1.6 An electronic recording barometer incorporated into a FLIGHT RECORDER or a stand-alone mechanical or electronic device.
 BAROGRAM 1.1.7 The altitude data output of a FLIGHT RECORDER or electronic BAROGRAPH or the "trace" recorded by a mechanical BAROGRAPH.
 MEANS of PROPULSION (MoP) RECORDER 1.1.8 A device that records noise level or other data indicating MoP use.
 A device failure must either register as MoP use, or as MoP data with a numeric value of "000" in the .igc file.
 1.2 DEFINITIONS of FLIGHT TERMS SOARING PERFORMANCE 1.2.1 The portion of a glider flight from the START POINT to the FINISH POINT.
 WAY POINT 1.2.2 A point on the surface of the earth precisely specified by a set of coordinates or by a word description.
 A WAY POINT may be a START POINT, TURN POINT, or FINISH POINT.
 LEG 1.2.3 The straight line between two successive WAY POINTS.
 The claimed length of a LEG may be reduced as given in 1.3.9.
 COURSE 1.2.4 All the LEGS of a SOARING PERFORMANCE.
 A CLOSED COURSE has the START and FINISH at the same WAY POINT.
 OBSERVATION ZONE 1.2.5 The airspace a glider must enter to attain a WAY POINT.
 An OBSERVATION ZONE (OZ) may be either a CYLINDER (1.3.6) that is usable for TURN POINTS only, or a SECTOR (1.3.8) that is useable for all WAY POINTS.
 A START LINE or FINISH LINE has no OZ.
 RELEASE POINT 1.2.6 The point on the ground vertically below where the glider releases or ceases using a MoP.
 FIX 1.2.7 A single data point selected from recorded flight data giving latitude, longitude, time, and from a FLIGHT RECORDER, pressure altitude.
-START POINT 1.2.8 The WAY POINT that marks the beginning of a SOARING PERFORMANCE at either: a.
-L the RELEASE POINT, b. c. a declared START POINT, the midpoint of a START line, or d. on a free record flight, a FIX selected post-flight as a START POINT.
+START POINT 1.2.8 The WAY POINT that marks the beginning of a SOARING PERFORMANCE at either: a. the RELEASE POINT, b. a declared START POINT, C. the midpoint of a START line, or d. on a free record flight, a FIX selected post-flight as a START POINT.
 START LINE 1.2.9 A horizontal line, 1 km in length, oriented approximately perpendicular to the first LEG.
 The midpoint of the line (the START POINT) is at ground level.
 TURN POINT 1.2.10 A WAY POINT between two LEGS of a flight.
-FINISH POINT 1.2.11 The WAY POINT that marks the end of a SOARING PERFORMANCE at either: a. the landing, where the nose of the glider comes to rest without external assistance, b. a declared FINISH POINT, or C. the midpoint of a FINISH line, or d. a FIX selected post-flight as a FINISH POINT, or established by starting a MoP.
-FINISH LINE 1.2.12 A horizontal line, 1 km in length, oriented approximately perpendicular to the last LEG.
-The midpoint of the line (the FINISH POINT) is at ground level.
-GOAL FLIGHT 1.2.13 A SOARING PERFORMANCE that requires a declared START and FINISH POINT.
-(1.4.4 and 1.4.6 refer.)
+FINISH POINT 1.2.11 The WAY POINT that marks the end of a SOARING PERFORMANCE at either: a. the landing, where the nose of the glider comes to rest without external assistance,

+- b. a declared FINISH POINT, or

+- c. the midpoint of a FINISH line, or

+- d. a FIX selected post-flight as a FINISH POINT, or established by starting a MoP.